Updated Mar 01, 2026

 As Adalo's developer documentation advises:

-"We fully expect you to test your component on all three platforms before you submit it for review".
+"We fully expect you to test your component on all three platforms before you submit it for review."

 Conclusion

 This guide has shown how to combine DreamFactory's automated API generation with Adalo's visual app-building tools to simplify IBM DB2 integration.
-By following these steps, you've created a production-ready app that directly connects to IBM DB2 data - without needing to write backend code.
+By following these steps, you've created a production-ready app that directly connects to IBM DB2 data—without needing to write backend code.
 This approach modernizes legacy IBM systems and makes DB2 data accessible without requiring a database migration.

 Using DreamFactory and Adalo together saves weeks or even months of development time, while still delivering enterprise-level security features like Role-Based Access Control, SSL encryption, data caching, and rate limiting.
-Your app is now fully prepared for practical use and can scale as your business grows - whether it's an internal operations tool or a customer-facing application.
+Your app is now fully prepared for practical use and can scale as your business grows—whether it's an internal operations tool or a customer-facing application.

 How can I secure APIs created with DreamFactory for my IBM DB2 data?

 Securing APIs generated by DreamFactory is straightforward with its built-in access control and authentication features.
-Start by implementing role-based access control (RBAC).
-This allows you to define roles - like admin or read-only - and assign specific permissions to each service or endpoint.
-For added security, generate unique API keys for every client or application, link them to the appropriate roles, and store them safely.
+Implement role-based access control (RBAC) to define permissions for each endpoint, generate unique API keys for every client, and enable SSL encryption.
+Set rate limits to prevent misuse and enable logging to track suspicious activity.

 What are the costs of using Adalo and DreamFactory to create an app with IBM DB2 data?